 Households have changed significantly in Thurston County over the last 50 years.
-In 1960, Thurston County averaged 3.1 people per household; since 2010, only households on average consist of just 2.5 people.
+In 1960, Thurston County averaged 3.1 people per household; since 2010, this average has stayed at 2.5 people per household.
 This change can be attributed to a number of social trends including: an increasing tendency to postpone marriage, higher divorce rates, increasing numbers of one-parent families, an increase in the number of people choosing to live alone, and growing numbers of non-traditional households.

 For Thurston County, Olympia and Tumwater had the smallest average household sizes.
 Yelm and the Nisqually and Chehalis Reservations had the largest households.